 As the sport's popularity explodes, gear increases in both quality and quantity.
 To sort through all the gear options is a bear of a task.
 We narrowed an expanding field of skis by selecting those intended for use in moderate to steep backcountry terrain, designed to be general-purpose mountain tools, and of moderate width and weight, relatively speaking.
 Shapes and designs vary, but all of our tested skis are lightweight, forgiving of a variety of snow conditions, and sized between 80 and 121 mm underfoot.
 Those 80 mm and 121 mm skis are outliers.
 The vast majority of our tested skis are between 95 mm and 110 mm underfoot.

 We mostly target general-purpose equipment rather than specialty products.
-We tested the skis with modern, tech-style alpine touring bindings, some of the top backcountry ski boots on the market, and good technique.
+We tested the skis with modern, tech-style AT bindings, backcountry ski boots, and good technique.
 This style of skiing and equipment allows the user to climb with heels free and descend with them locked.

 In doing this formal testing, we have learned a great deal about what constitutes a great backcountry ski.
 Backcountry skiing is strenuous, at times dangerous, and takes place in a fully uncontrolled environment.
 As our primary interface with the snow, our skis can have a significant influence on our experience.
 Every ski we reviewed is excellent.
 Some are better in certain ways and under certain circumstances, while a select few truly stand out from the rest.